gom3sa/gr-macprotocols/Readme.md

 `sudo make install` <br />
 `sudo ldconfig` <br />

+## Quick Installation

+In order to make life easier, we provide an installation script that installs all dependencies for running gr-macprotocols over gr-ieee802-11 but Gnu Radio.
+The script is called `install_gr-macprotocols.sh` and is included in this git folder.

 ## Examples

 Examples are provided and can be found in folder `examples`.
 I suggest you to open files `wifi_transceiver_nogui_*.grc` in Gnu Radio Companion and have a look at it.
 These are ready-to-go examples of transcievers with MAC protocol CSMA/CA over the PHY layer based on IEEE 802.11.
 In order to run these examples, **you must install** the project [gr-ieee802.11](https://github.com/bastibl/gr-ieee802-11).